The Intricate Science of Ants

 distances with different foods may show if they switch to a more vegetarian diet to avoid dealing with the fire ants or stop venturing far entirely.”

 In order to receive food, ants communicate with other ants pheromones, sounds, and touch.
-As ants antennas touch their radars, they convey signs like invaders or rescuing the juveniles.
-Sensing where areas may be dangerous or safe.
+As ants antennas touch their radars, they convey signs like invaders or rescuing the juveniles and sense where areas may be dangerous or safe.

-Communication is one of the key parts to the science of their self organization, especially when we are able to see ants perform ant-nest architecture.
-They can band together in a shape of a raft to survive floods.
+Communication is one of the key aspect of self organization, especially when we are able to see ants perform ant-nest architecture.
+They band together in a shape of a raft to survive floods.
 Ants do their best to help their colonies survive, and when pulled apart, they do everything they can to regroup.

 The behaviors of ants are beneficial to the applicable ideas of metaheuristic optimization algorithms and leadership skills like teamwork.